 To reach the fruitful land of content utopia for your brand, you need to master writing content that sells.
 That doesn’t mean salesy language.
 Rather, it’s rich, compelling, and motivating.
 It moves your prospects from warm interest to blazing urgency.

 This type of content isn’t just for the bottom of the funnel (BoFU).
 It should be a principle for every stage of the buyer’s journey.
-Perfecting high-quality branded content that converts, isn’t easy.
+Perfecting high-quality branded content that sells and converts isn’t easy.
 It requires ideation, careful planning, and evaluation of performance via content analytics.
-There are some tips and best practices you and your content team will want to hone to deliver the most impactful content.
+However, there are some tips and best practices you and your content team will want to hone to deliver the most impactful content.